yosiyoshi/YoshiNet/README.md

 Best result on:
 https://twitter.com/yosiyos38795255/status/984053427033403393

+The same picture is shown as "highestscore.png" of ddqn.py("Koishi") scoring.

 In the episode 15, the duration is longer than 1000.

+The competition between ddqn.py("Koishi") and ddqn2.py("Satori") is shown on competition.png .

 # 2, mnist_recog.py
 Highest score of